AutomationPanda/visual-testing-with-cypress/README.md

 and how to modernize cross-browser testing.

-## Agenda
+## Outline

-This tutorial has eight parts:
+This tutorial has eight chapter:

 1. Setting up the app under test
 2. Automating our first Cypress test